-“Look at the bow!”
-João demanded, waving his hand forward.
+“Look at the bow,” João called out, waving his hand forward.

-I had to lean out of the hatch to see around the tabernacle frame.
-What I saw on the foredeck was simply amazing.
-A huge black manta ray was covering a good part of the deck.
-Impossible!
-The fish was monstrous, bulky, alien looking, with rubbery wings that drooped over the anchor line like a thick wet blanket.
+I had to lean out of the hatch to get a clear view around the tabernacle.
+What I saw there made my jaw drop.
+A large manta ray covered most of the fore-deck.
+The fish looked like an alien from another planet, massive, thick, with rubbery dark wings that draped over the coiled anchor line like a heavy wet blanket.

 “Si—uma raia,” João repeated.
 He was grinning from ear to ear.